derich56/credit-risk-lgd-backtesting-/README.md

 The model consistently outperformed the alternatives across key Out-of-Time (OOT) validation metrics, including RMSE, MAE, MAPE, AUC, and Gini.
 In addition, it achieved the lowest PSI value, indicating stronger robustness against population shifts and better long-term reliability.

+While LightGBM demonstrated competitive predictive performance, it was not selected due to its weaker stability and limited interpretability.
+The model exhibited higher PSI values, indicating greater sensitivity to population shifts, which may impact robustness over time.

+In addition, its black-box nature makes it less suitable for regulatory environments where model transparency and explainability are critical.
+As a result, despite its strong predictive capability, LightGBM was deemed less appropriate for real-world credit risk deployment.

 Given its combination of predictive strength, stability, and interpretability, WOE Logistic Regression was selected as the final model for deployment and business decision-making.

+This reinforces the importance of prioritizing model governance, stability, and interpretability over marginal gains in predictive accuracy.

 # 📊 5.
 Credit Risk LGD Analysis & Business Insights